lbinan/gcp_merlin/README.md

 7. Analyze results, either on UGER or GCP VM instance
 8. Move output from mounted fileshare to Google bucket

-# Storage on Google Bucket practices
+# 1. Storage on Google Bucket practices
-Currently there are 4 buckets.
-1. `gs://merlintest` which contains some small sets of data for testing MERlin on (I may remove these soon), and a subdirectory `keep` that contains files I wanted to keep between cluster/filestore deployment.
-2. `gs://old_merfish_data` which only contains the THP1 dataset.
-3. `gs://mb1_1505fov` which contains the 1505 field of view mouse brain dataset with focus lock issues.
-4. `gs://george_mb` which contains another mouse brain dataset George collected after fixing the focus lock.
+In gs://merlintest/test2, there is a dataset currently labelled data_for_Peter with 7 or 8 FOVs that you can run with the test_parameters given in the GitHub.

 Ideally, each project should have it's own bucket associated with it, for ease of changing storage class and permissions as appropriate.
 Each bucket will contain the data and the output once MERlin is run.
 Permissions can be set for individual objects within each bucket, or the bucket as a whole.
 For projects currently in use, create a bucket that is in the 'standard' default storage class.
 Once you are done, you can change the bucket to an 'archive' storage class or whatever class is appropriate for your needs.
 Going down in storage class means that accesses will be more expensive, but storage will be cheaper.

-# Create Filestore Fileshare Instance.
+# 2. Create Filestore Fileshare Instance.
 In the top left corner of the GCP console, click the navigation menu, navigate to Filestore, and click Create an Instance.
 Choose us-east1 as the region and us-east-1b as the zone.
 Use default settings for everything else, choosing whatever file share name and instance ID.
 Once you create, note the `server_ip`:`/fileshare_name` that is shown.

-# Deploy Cluster
+# 3. Deploy Cluster

 Clone the repository using `git clone https://github.com/clearylab/gcp_merlin.git`.
+Inside the slurm_gcp directory are .yaml files.

+If you plan on running hundreds or fewer of FOVs such as for using the example dataset, edit slurm-cluster.yaml.
+If you plan on running thousands or more of FOVs, edit slurm-cluster-2.yaml which has a second partition of high memory nodes.

-In the slurm_gcp directory, edit `slurm-cluster.yaml` and replace the network_storage `server_ip` with the `server_ip` of your filestore instance.
-Replace the remote_mount with the `/fileshare_name` .
+Replace the network_storage `server_ip` with the `server_ip` of your filestore instance.
+Replace the remote_mount with the `/fileshare_name`.
+In the `debug` partition, change the max_node_count to 55 or the number of FOVs + 5, whichever is higher.

-If you are running on Broad's UGER system, run `use Google-Cloud-SDK` before running the following commands.
+If you are running on Broad's UGER system, run `use Google-Cloud-SDK` before running the following lines, otherwise you must install the Google Cloud SDK.

 ```
 export CLUSTER_DEPLOY_NAME="slurm-cluster"